Holic75/Baldurs-gate-dnd-3.5/README.md

 Also it is strongly advised that you make a backup of your dialog.tlk file before installing.

 This mod was only tested with clean BG:ENHANCED EDITION 2.3 install (Non Sod) and BG 2:ENHANCED EDITION 2.3 and might not be compatible with any other mods.
-At current state it can be installed along IWD:EE but due to certain effects not supported by the engine (mostly related to opcode 326) abilities depending on character stats do not work (may be it will be fixed by Beamdog in the upcoming 2.5 patch)
+At current state it may be installed along IWD:EE but due to certain effects not supported by the engine (mostly related to opcode 326) abilities depending on character stats do not work (may be it will be fixed by Beamdog in the upcoming 2.5 patch)

 #### Due to big amount of content it is very difficult to test everything, so I would really appreciate if you could send information on the bugs and inconsistencies you found to holic.denis@gmail.com or post them on the issues page.
 Any critics and suggestions are also more than welcome.